martin-pedraza/conoce-Argentina/README.md

-# CRUD motivational carousel
+# Conoce Argentina

-CRUD motivational carousel is my third website.
+Conoce Argentina is my third website.
 I used EJS, CSS with Bootstrap and the MVC model, always looking for a responsive view.
 The main purpose of the site is the CRUD process using local storage in a JSON file, where you can create, read, update and delete slides from the carousel.
 I put pictures of landscapes but you can use this system to display a personal photo book or a presentation at work.

 The deployment was made with Cyclic.
 The URL is <a href="https://zany-gold-gecko-yoke.cyclic.app/">zany-gold-gecko-yoke.cyclic.app</a>.